 Securing dedicated devices and frontline kiosks is often an organization’s first critical step into endpoint management.
-For many businesses, Scalefusion (formerly MobiLock Pro) served as an excellent starting point, building its reputation on reliably transforming standard tablets and smartphones into locked-down business tools.
+For many businesses, Scalefusion, formerly MobiLock Pro, has been used for managing tablets and smartphones in locked-down business environments.

 Why organizations evaluate a scalefusion alternative